BjornFJohansson/obsidian_git_experiment/README.md

 # Syncing Obsidian & GitHub Wiki

-This repository was made to explore the possibility to use git hooks to maintain a GitHub Wiki using obsidian.
+This repository was made to explore the possibility to use git hooks to maintain a [GitHub Wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis) using the amazing note-taking, markdown-editing, and second-brain-making app [Obsidian](https://obsidian.md/).

-Public GitHub repositories come with a [wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis).

-This repository has a GitHub Wiki [here](https://github.com/BjornFJohansson/obsidian_git_experiment/wiki).
-Or click the **Wiki** link at the top of the page.
+This repository has a GitHub Wiki, accessible [here](https://github.com/BjornFJohansson/obsidian_git_experiment/wiki), or by clicking the **Wiki** link at the top of the page.

-[Obsidian.md ](https://obsidian.md) is a great tool to maintain a local markdown wiki and knowledge platform for notes ([YouTube](https://youtu.be/QXIa0NAycGo?si=q2-NtNW7xvjYKZSy)).
+BTW, Obsidian can be confusing, but it's worth it!
+Here's a link to learn more about using it :) ([YouTube](https://youtu.be/QXIa0NAycGo?si=q2-NtNW7xvjYKZSy)).

-## Key Differences between Obsidian and GitHub Wiki
+## Key Differences Between Obsidian and GitHub Wiki
 While both Obsidian and GitHub Wiki claim to use Markdown, the syntax is not quite the same,  differing in small but important ways, namely:
 ### WikiLinks
 - Obsidian: `[[page|custom display text]]`